ButterscotchRunner/DataWin/types.md

 This also affect chunk IDs, which means they're probably stored as an unsigned 4-word number instead of 4 characters.

 ### Pointers

 All pointers are absolute positions, with 0 being the start of the file.

 Pointers are signified by the aterisk \* symbol after the type name.

-### Text
-Text is Unicode, encoded using the UTF-8 standard.

 ## void
 An unknown value that uses a single word.
 Usually used for padding.